Sebastian-Recker/Python-project/README.md

 # Python

-This repository is for simple Python code experiments.
+This repository is for Python scripts I use for work.